HCS Score

 PYUSD's reserve structure fails the Sharia red-line screening.
 Its usefulness within PayPal's ecosystem is irrelevant to that conclusion.

-Before using any stablecoin — regardless of who issues it — ask yourself:
+Before using any stablecoin regardless of who issues it, ask yourself honestly.

 What exactly backs this stablecoin?
 Do those reserve assets generate interest income?
 Is the reserve structure dependent on conventional banking instruments?
 Does the company issuing this stablecoin earn returns from interest-bearing assets?
 Are there genuinely Sharia-compliant alternatives that serve my practical needs?